Virtuality (philosophy): Overview

+Reception

 Another core meaning has been elicited by Denis Berthier, in his 2004 book Méditations sur le réel et le virtuel ("Meditations on the real and the virtual"), based on uses in science (virtual image), technology (virtual world), and etymology (derivation from virtue—Latin virtus).
 At the same ontological level as "the possible" (i.e. ideally-possible) abstractions, representations, or imagined "fictions", the actually-real "material", or the actually-possible "probable", the "virtual" is "ideal-real".
 It is what is not real, but displays the full qualities of the real—in a plainly actual (i.e., not potential)—way.
 The prototypical case is a reflection in a mirror: it is already there, whether or not one can see it; it is not waiting for any kind of actualization.
 This definition allows one to understand that real effects may be issued from a virtual object, so that our perception of it and our whole relation to it, are fully real, even if it is not.
 This explains how virtual reality can be used to cure phobias.

 Brian Massumi shows the political implications of this.
+According to Massumi in Parables for the Virtual, the virtual is something "inaccessible to the senses" and can be felt in its effects.
+His definition goes on to explain virtuality through the use of a topological figure, in which stills of all of the steps in its transformation superposed would create a virtual image.
+Its virtuality lies in its inability to be seen or properly diagramed, yet can be figured in the imagination.

 However, note that the writers above all use terms such as "possible", "potential" and "real" in different ways and relate the virtual to these other terms differently.
 Deleuze regards the opposite of the virtual as the actual.
 Rob Shields argues that the opposite of the virtual is the material for there are other actualities such as a probability (e.g., "risks" are actual dangers that have not yet materialized but there is a "probability" that they will).

-According to Massumi in "Parables for the Virtual", the virtual is something "inaccessible to the senses" and can be felt in its effects.
-His definition goes on to explain virtuality through the use of a topological figure, in which stills of all of the steps in its transformation superposed would create a virtual image.
-Its virtuality lies in its inability to be seen or properly diagramed, yet can be figured in the imagination.

-Theology

-The virtual is far more than a technical or communications term.
-Martin Luther argued in his writing The Sacrament of the Body and Blood of Christ—Against the Fanatics with other Protestants, most notably Zwingli, over the virtualism of the Christian Eucharist, in alignment with Catholic tradition, that the Eucharist was actually and not virtually the body and blood of Christ.
+Among Deleuzians, Alexander Bard & Jan Söderqvist even argue (in agreement with Quentin Meillassoux) in Process and Event that virtuality must be separated from potentiality, and consequently suggest the potential of the current as the link between the virtual of the future and the actual of the past.